Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

-If $n = p$ is prime, in even degrees only the homology classes of the cycles $\bar{x}_{2i(p-1)}$ are non-zero in $H_*(B\Sigma_p; \FF_p)$, which we will prove in Section 9.
-These give rise to the Steenrod reduced $p^{th}$ power operations, at least on even degree cocycles.\footnote{The Steenrod operations on odd degree cocycles need more care.
-The issue is that a homology group with twisted coefficients $H_*(B\Sigma_p; \widetilde{\FF})$ enters the full discussion.
-Then in even degrees only the cycles $\bar{x}_{(2i+1)(p-1)}$ are non-zero in $H_*(B\Sigma_p; \widetilde{\FF})$, as we will also see in Section 9.} In fact, a standard procedure functorial method introduced in Section 8 below gives rise to explicit equivariant standard procedure chain maps and the image of $y_{2i(p-1)}$ evaluated on a cocycle $\alpha^p$ of even degree $-2qp$ is a cocycle that up to a constant represents the Steenrod operation $P^{q-i}(\alpha)$.
-But to establish key properties of the Steenrod operations it is important that the evaluation map factors through $N_*(E\Sigma_p)$.
+In fact, a standard procedure functorial method introduced in Section 8 below gives rise to explicit functorial equivariant standard procedure chain maps and the image of $y_{2i(p-1)} \in M_*$ evaluated on a cocycle $\alpha^{\otimes p}$ of even degree $-2qp$ is a cocycle that up to a constant represents the Steenrod operation $P^{i-q}(\alpha) \in H^*(X)$ for $0 \leq i \leq q$.
+But to establish key properties of the Steenrod operations it is important that the map on $M_*$ factors through $N_*(E\Sigma_p)$.
 We pursue all this in Parts III and IV.
 The details of a dual homology version of a functorial map equivalent to $\Phi_{func}$ are given in Section 17 of Part III.$ $ \end{rem}